jessehattabaugh/ponies/README.md

 # ponies 🐎🐎🐎

 My little library for creating [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that automatically update when their attributes change.
-The hard work is done by [yo-yo](https://www.npmjs.com/package/yo-yo) which uses [bel](https://www.npmjs.com/package/bel) to render [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) as DOM elements, and [morphdom](https://www.npmjs.com/package/morphdom) which does DOM Diffing.
-It's lightweight so you can use it to create libraries that other people can easily add to their pages.
+The hard work is done by [yo-yo](https://www.npmjs.com/package/yo-yo) which uses [bel](https://www.npmjs.com/package/bel) to render [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) as DOM elements, and [morphdom](https://www.npmjs.com/package/morphdom) to do DOM Diffing.
+It's lightweight so you can use it to create libraries of components that other people can easily add to their pages.

 ## Basic Example